fisherdog1/libghw-util/GHW.md

 This is an unofficial documentation of how the GHW file format and libghw work.
 I was unable to find a complete documentation elsewhere.

 ## Assumptions
 In some places, libghw makes the classic assumption that a char is one byte.
 This is not correct, but will be adopted for brevity within this documentation.
-Similarly, where features are present in libghw but not effect is observable, I will assume that it is not used anywhere.
+Similarly, where features are present in libghw but no effect is observable, I will assume that it is not used anywhere.
 Of course, it's possible these features are actually written or read by GHDL or GTKwave.

 ## Sections
 The start of a GHW file contains a 16 byte header, described later.